English Reformation: Historiography

 Secondly, A. G. Dickens and others were motivated by a primarily religious perspective.
-They prioritize the religious and subjective side of the movement.
-While recognizing the Reformation was imposed from the top, just as it was everywhere else in Europe, it also responded to aspirations from below.
-Dickens has been criticized for underestimating the strength of residual and revived Roman Catholicism, but has been praised for his demonstration of the close ties to European influences.
+They prioritise the religious and subjective side of the movement.
+While recognising the Reformation was imposed from the top, just as it was everywhere else in Europe, it also responded to aspirations from below.
+Dickens has been criticised for underestimating the strength of residual and revived Catholicism, but has been praised for his demonstration of the close ties to European influences.
 In the Dickens school, David Loades has stressed the theological importance of the Reformation for Anglo-British development.

-Revisionists comprise a third school, led by Christopher Haigh, Jack Scarisbrick and numerous other scholars.
+Revisionists comprise a third school, led by Christopher Haigh, Jack Scarisbrick, Eamon Duffy and numerous other scholars.
 Their main achievement was the discovery of an entirely new corpus of primary sources at the local level, leading them to the emphasis on Reformation as it played out on a daily and local basis, with much less emphasis on the control from the top.
-They emphasize turning away from elite sources, and instead rely on local parish records, diocesan files, guild records, data from boroughs, the courts, and especially telltale individual wills.
+They emphasise turning away from elite sources, and instead rely on local parish records, diocesan files, guild records, data from boroughs, the courts, and especially telltale individual wills.
+The revisions picture pre-Reformation parish Catholicism as a "vibrant church that provided spiritual succour to the English people."

 Finally, Patrick Collinson and others have brought much more precision to the theological landscape, with Calvinist Puritans who were impatient with the Anglican caution sent compromises.
 Indeed, the Puritans were a distinct subgroup who did not comprise all of Calvinism.
 The Church of England thus emerged as a coalition of factions, all of them Protestant inspiration.

-The more recent schools have decentred Henry VIII, and minimized hagiography.
-They have paid more attention to localities, Catholicism, radicals, and theological niceties.
-On Catholicism, the older schools focused on Thomas More (1470–1535), to the neglect of other bishops and factors inside Catholicism.
-The older schools tended to concentrate on the capital of London, the newer ones look to the English villages.